-This chart shows X-ray flux levels as measured by the GOES-14 satellite.
+This chart shows X-ray flux levels as measured by the GOES-13 and GOES-15 satellites.
 The measurements (shown in red) are used to issue alerts when X-ray flux levels exceed certain levels.
 Spikes on the chart correspond to solar flares.
 Flares are considered "significant" when flux levels rise above the "M" level (as shown on the right side of the chart).
 These large flares can often wipe out the ham radio and shortwave bands almost immediately and it can take minutes to hours for the bands to recover.
 If the ham radio bands seem to go dead all of a sudden, it is always a good idea to check this chart to see if a large flare has occurred recently.

 Dynamically updating plots:

-K-index Proton Flux Electron Flux GOES Magnetometer
+Proton Flux Electron Flux GOES Magnetometer

 Grey Line Map